NASCAR rules and regulations: Standard procedure

 Single-car qualifying has been used for most of the sport's history other than a five-year span between 2014 and early 2019 where a knockout system similar to Formula One was used.
 NASCAR returned to single-car qualifying at ovals in all three national series in May 2019 at the Dover spring race.

 At ovals longer than 1.022 miles (tracks longer than Phoenix), the starting line up will be determined by a single timed lap.
 At tracks 1.00 miles and shorter (tracks shorter than Dover), the better of two timed laps will set the starting lineup.
 At road courses, group qualifying is still used.

 Starting with the 2022 season, a two-round system will be used.
 For all ovals, teams are split into groups based on the previous race performance.
-Except for nine selected races (the first and last races of the season, newer circuits such as Atlanta Motor Speedway (March only), Bristol's spring race (dirt), the new circuit in Madison, IL (new), Nashville, and the restrictor plate races), teams are given a 15-minute practice session in each group.
-For the Daytona 500, Atlanta (March), Bristol (April), Madison, IL, Nashville, and Phoenix (November), there is one 50-minute free practice session.
+Aside from some races (the first and last races of the season, races in which new rules are being used, and restrictor plate races), teams are given a 20-minute practice session in each group.
+For those races, there is one 50-minute free practice session.
 There is no practice allowed at the second Daytona race or either Talladega race, although NASCAR may make exceptions if numerous drivers without enough superspeedway experience are entered (especially in the October races at Talladega) or if NASCAR needs to test changes to cars (such as reduced power, spoilers, and other adjustments).

-Each qualifying group will take one timed lap (longer than 1.022 miles) or two laps (shorter circuits), with the top five in each group advance to the final round.
+Each qualifying group will take one timed lap (longer than 1.022 miles) or two laps (shorter circuits), with the top five in each group advancing to the final round.
 At Daytona and Talladega, the top ten overall advance to the final round.
 The same procedure applies in the pole round.